SkillsUSA: 20th century

 SkillsUSA was originally known as the Vocational Industrial Clubs of America (VICA).
-Prior to 1965, attempts at creation of national skill organizations failed.
-There was still a demand for skill and trade organizations, however.
-In 1960, the American Vocational Association (AVA) held a meeting, where a committee was formed to facilitate a solution.
-Representatives from the U.S. Office of Education and the National Association of State Supervisors of Trade and Industrial Education (NASSTIE – now known as the Association for Skilled and Technical Sciences – ASTS) formed the committee.
-By 1962, the AVA encouraged the Office of Education to hire an employee to form the national organization.
-At the 1964 AVA convention, powerful leaders of industry and organizational leaders to include U.S. Chamber of Commerce and the National Association of Secondary School Principals spoke in favor of the proposed organization.

-The constitution establishing the Vocational Industrial Clubs of America was adopted at the Trade and Industrial Youth Conference May 6–8, 1965 at the Hotel Andrew Jackson in Nashville, Tennessee.
-Representatives for 14 states, consisting of approximately 200 students, advisors, and business and labor representatives, gathered to choose the club's name, colors, motto, purposes and goals.
+The constitution establishing the Vocational Industrial Clubs of America was adopted at the Trade and Industrial Youth Conference held May 6–8, 1965 in Nashville, Tennessee.
+Representatives from 14 states, consisting of approximately 200 students, advisors, and business and labor representatives, gathered to choose the club's name, colors, motto, purposes and goals.
 The official red blazer, part of the organization's uniform, was patterned after the blazer from Illinois's organization.
 These representatives were from existing vocational education groups which agreed to finance the effort, from the states of Alabama, Arkansas, Georgia, Illinois, Indiana, Ohio, Oklahoma, North Carolina, Missouri, South Carolina, Tennessee, Texas, Virginia, and West Virginia.
-Illinois actually provided the salary for Philip Baird to be the first executive secretary of the newly founded VICA.
 The National FFA Organization is credited with making the first financial contribution.
 The American Vocational Association offered office space at no cost in its Washington headquarters.
 Additionally, the AVA's Trade and Industrial Division provided a grant.